-Teleport is helpful when solo laning so you to quickly get back to your tower - note: teleporting to the tower itself halves the cooldown of teleport.
+Teleport is helpful when solo laning so you to quickly get back to your tower.
 It also allows you to get around the map extremely quickly - a well placed ward can get you lots of kills and assists.
 For example a ward placed in a brush bot lane lets you teleport behind the enemy and using Absolute Zero when they retreat, giving you a potential double kill in the process.

 Flash is almost a must for Nunu, not only because it allows you to escape ganks and flash over walls, but because it can help you cover the extra distance you may need to land that last ice ball, or position perfectly for an ultimate.